 Sandra – becomes thick,

-Even when it is boiling, the contends do not overflow from the vessel.t
+Even when it is boiling, the contents do not overflow out of the vessel.

 Chirena Pachyate – takes a long time to cook,

 Pakvo bhavati paryushitopama – after cooking it becomes moist and stale, very soon

 Mayura Kantha Tulyoshma – emits steam with the colour of the peacock’s neck (blue),

 Moha moorcha prasekakrut – the steams and fumes from the container causes delusion, fainting and excessive salivation.